localgovdrupal/docs/docs/src/content/index.md

-# Content designers, editors & content managers
+# Content designers, editors and content managers

 This section is specifically to help content designers, content managers and editors to get up and running with a LocalGov Drupal site.